Variable-pitch propeller (aeronautics): Constant-speed propellers

-Operation in a single-engine aircraft is as follows: Oil is pumped through the propeller shaft to push on a piston that drives the mechanism to change pitch.
-The flow of oil and the pitch are controlled by a governor, consisting of a speeder spring, flyweights, and a pilot valve.
+Operation in a single engine reciprocating aircraft is as follows: Engine oil is pumped through the propeller shaft by the governor to push on a piston that drives the mechanism to change pitch.
+The flow of oil and the pitch are controlled by a governor, consisting of a gear type pump speeder spring, flyweights, and a pilot valve.
+The gear type pump takes engine oil pressure and turns it to a higher pressure which is in turn controlled in an out of the propeller hub by the pilot valve, which is connected to the flyweights, and a seeder spring which presses against the flyweights.
 The tension of the spring is set by the propeller control lever, which sets the RPM.
 The governor will maintain that RPM setting until an engine overspeed or underspeed condition exists.
 When an overspeed condition occurs, the propeller begins to rotate faster than the desired RPM setting.
 This would occur as the plane descends and airspeed increases.
-The flyweights begin to pull outward due to centrifugal force which further compresses the speeder spring.
-As that happens, the piston moves forward, allowing the pilot valve to open and oil to flow from the oil sump into the hub.
-This increase in oil pressure will increase the pitch of the propeller angle causing it to slow back down to the desired RPM setting.
+The flyweights begin to pull outward due to centrifugal force which further compresses the speeder spring, which in turn ports oil to the hub back to the engine, decreasing engine rpm and increasing pitch.
 When an underspeed condition occurs, such as a climb with a loss of airspeed, the opposite takes place.
 The airspeed decreases, causing the propeller to slow down.
-This will cause the flyweights to move inward due to a lack in centrifugal force, and tension will be released from the speeder spring.
-As this happens, the piston will move in the opposite direction causing the pilot valve to allow oil to flow from the hub back to the oil sump.
-The propeller blade angle will now decrease to a lower pitch allowing the propeller to speed back up to the desired RPM setting.
+This will cause the flyweights to move inward due to a lack in centrifugal force, and tension will be released from the speeder spring, porting oil out of the propeller hub, decreasing pitch and increasing rpm.
 This process usually takes place frequently throughout flight.

 A pilot requires some additional training and, in most jurisdictions, a formal sign-off before being allowed to fly aircraft fitted with a CSU.
 CSUs are not allowed to be fitted to aircraft certified under light-sport aircraft regulations in the United States.